 3) Only turn it on when she's ready to sleep

 It can be tempting to turn white noise on in the hope it will make your baby sleepy but this won’t work and will actually just reduce its effectiveness.
 Once she shows signs of being relaxed and tired, then turn on the white noise.
 As soon as she wakes up, turn the white noise off so it doesn’t mask the normal everyday noises which teach her things she needs to learn while she’s alert.

 Studies have found that ‘pink noise’, which is fuller, deeper or richer than white noise, actually does an even better job of improving your baby’s sleep because of its subdued quality.
 Examples of pink noise include a heartbeat, rainfall and rustling leaves on a tree.
 Pink noise is generally gentler on the ear and creates a more relaxed and peaceful atmosphere compared to white noise which are all a higher pitch and slightly harsh.
 Like all of us, babies are individuals so take the time to find the best match for your baby.

 5) Use it as a sleep cue away from home

-Your baby will soon begin to associate white noise with sleep so choose a portable sound that you can use when your away from home too.
-This will help her settle when she’s in an unfamiliar place and give you all a better night sleep.
+Your baby will soon begin to associate white noise with sleep, so choose a portable sound that you can use when your away from home and little one is in a travel cot.
+This will help her settle when she’s in an unfamiliar place and give you a better night's sleep too.

 6) Keep the same noise